-STAA 551 (Regression Models and Applications); STAA 561 (Probability with Applications).
-This is a partial semester course.
+STAA 551 (Regression Models and Applications) or concurrent registration; STAA 561 (Probability with Applications)

 Tuition includes access to lecture recordings which are available by streamed video.
 Lecture recordings may also be available by download or on DVD.
 To determine viewing options, contact the Department of Statistics degree program staff at email@example.com.
 Visit the Department of Statistics website to learn more about what to do after registration, including creating your eID (if necessary) and accessing your course.